Adhalianna/tracke.rs/README.md

 Besides docker we will be using an extension to it called _docker compose_.
 It's a tool which can parse a special configuration file usually called `docker-compose.yml` and run multiple containers using the file as a recipe for their parameters and origin.
-[To use _docker compose_ on Windows or Mac the desktop application is required](https://docs.docker.com/compose/install/) or the WSL.
+[To use _docker compose_ on Windows or Mac a desktop application is required](https://docs.docker.com/compose/install/) or the WSL.

 Having all of that installed neither front-end or back-end teams should worry about getting any other teams tools of trade - all the build (compilation, launching, etc) processes can happen in